tipu0710/ml_gallery/README.md

 ## Features

-- Get unlimited pgotos with infinite scroll.
+- Get unlimited photos with infinite scroll.
 - See the details of any photo by a single tap
 - View, share, download any photos any time
 - View also related photos